tock/tock/doc/CI_Hardware.md

 6. Finally, reboot Ubuntu 20.04, then both `hci0` and `/dev/ttyS0` can work at the same time

 **Sanity Check**
-If UART is properly setup, using the command `ls -l dev` you should see the image below.
+If UART is properly setup, using the command `ls -l dev` you should see the image below after scrolling up slightly.
 ```bash
     ls -l dev
 ```